cblicous/twitteranalyser/README.md

-Twitter analyzer
+# Twitter analyzer

+* Groups your tweets by username in descending order
-First tryouts react + node + twitter
+* First tryouts react + node + twitter
+* Uses webpack, React Frontend and "JSON" backend which connects to twitter and fetches the data

+# Setup

-npm install
+* npm install
-copy and fill out config.js
+* copy and fill out config.js
-webpack && node server.js
+* node server.js